-Where none of the above are suitable for the customer, we can make reasonable adjustments where necessary and consider duties under the equality ACT 2010.
+Where none of the above are suitable for the customer, we can make reasonable adjustments where necessary.

-2.4.4.
+2.3.4.
 Complaint handling process

 We have a formal process for handling complaints to ensure consistency of response.
-This is a twostage process that refers the customer to the Housing Ombudsman Service if the matter is unresolved.
+This is a two-stage process that refers the customer to the Housing Ombudsman Service if the matter is unresolved.